One Hundred Things.

 How it works:

 This writing sanctuary is two weeks.
 So five days a week of writing ten things a day for two weeks, is a hundred things.
 A hundred wanderings and wonderings.
 A hundred small maps made.
 A hundred gatherings of pieces you once abandoned.
 A hundred fragments and now needed naming, naming a thing for yourself, naming yourself for yourself.
 A hundred ways of swallowing your life whole.
 A hundred ordinary and sublime real life writings in which you were here, paying attention, awake and showing up and letting the language happen.
 A hundred things, small things, which is no small thing at all.
 From this, a real and solid writing practice begins and anchors and takes up residence.
 From this, ideas begin to emerge and take root for other writings you may want to continue.
 From this, a way of being with yourself also has a way of finding its way to form: without expectation and demand of outcome, without insistence on content and writing everything and all at once, without requiring we be only extraordinary, something like curiosity and attention and real freedom has space to breathe where we let ourselves be.
-There is an art all its own.
+There is an art here all its own.

 I will be here with you.
 I will be creating and honoring this sanctuary, showing up with the questions and present to read and receive your every word.
-I will be there to share some of my own lists of feeding with words too.
+I will be there to share some of my own lists of lost and found too.
 Because this is my own writing practice.
 I write all kinds of lists.
 Every day.
 I live this and I love this.

 We gather together in our private sanctuary group online.
 (This is optional.
 You can choose to receive the prompts and engage with them in your own writing practice privately if you choose to.)

-Monday - Friday there will be a an invitation of a question, food for thought through which we might write the nuance and particulars of our senses in real life and real time.
+Monday - Friday there will be a an invitation of a question, food for thought through which we might write the nuance and particulars of our senses and intimate particulars in real life and real time.
 You can think of them like field guides if you want, ports of call.
 They are open and generous and by this I mean they are not prompts designed to take you in particular places.
 They are doorways intended to open toward listening to your days and own interior and the wide world around you with its great gathering of roads winding out in every direction, its questions and sensate knowings and needed articulation and ordinary noticings.
 Life being life, asking us to pay attention.
 Writing to tend to our own knowing and naming.
 Writing to be with what has been lost and what is found.

 We commit to a daily writing practice those five days of the week of writing ten things with that days prompt.
 Just ten.
 A list of sorts of paying attention.
 However short or long you want and need it to be. ten can be ten words, ten sentences, ten pages.
 But just ten things.
 We are here to listen.
 To pay attention.
 Nothing to small or irrelevant or irreverent or unwelcome.
 You can time it if you want, to honor this as a super doable writing practice of a set amount of time, allowing you to keep a writing practice that feels good, that sustains.
 Come write and/or share you writing, your listening in the group, so we can be in this practice and devotion together.

-Time commitment: the writing prompts come Monday through Friday and you can write your one hundred ways of feeding yourself in ten minutes or two hours.
+Time commitment: the writing prompts come Monday through Friday and you can write your one hundred ways of gathering the lost and found in ten minutes or two hours.
 I recommend making a commitment in the beginning with yourself, and keeping it doable.
 This isn’t about a sprint or proving our worth in some self-imposed sense of mastery.
 This is about showing up and listening and allowing ourselves to be fed by the act of paying attention and the art of what is real.